 Rick then accepted a position of Farm Manager, and then General Manager of John and Betty Mabee’s Golden Eagle Farm where he managed all aspects of the day to day operations.
 During Rick’s employment as General Manager, Golden Eagle Farm was awarded two Eclipse Awards as Leading Breeders in the Nation and were listed among the Top 5 Owners every year.
 Two stallions came into prominence during Rick’s career at Golden Eagle; they were General Meeting and Avenue of Flags.

-In 1999 Rick stepped out on his own and established Special T Thoroughbreds, Inc. Rick is now considered by many to be one of the top all-around horseman nationwide.
+In 1999 Rick stepped out on his own and established Special T Thoroughbreds, Inc. Rick is now considered by many to be one of the top all-around horsemen nationwide.